This article shows you how to modify Default Folders, Sign-Up as an Organization, and adjust Login Profiles.

 STEP 3: Choose Yes, then create and assign a unique folder for this Account - we used C:\TestDataO1U1 to reflect the Organization and Account/ User since this will serve our needs going forward.

-Let's do the same for the User 3 Test Account, but in this case we'll adjust an already-configured Default Folder.
+Let's do the same for the User 3 Test Account, but in this case we'll change an undesired setting.

 Your Default Folder is more than the default target for storing files, such as Usage Reports and Key Export results, it also serves as a point of indirection when working on multiple host computers.